The Nine Consciousness: Significance of attaining the ninth consciousness

 One of Buddhism's teachings is to recognise one's innate ability to overcome all challenges in life.
 This is because one is not separate from the fundamental laws that govern the universe.
-Similarly, when one reaches the ninth consciousness, one would see their lives the same way the Buddha sees it, filling one with compassion and courage.

 Moffitt states that the exploration of the various consciousness is vital to one's spiritual journey.
-He cites that developing mindfulness, in other words, "conscious of being conscious of a moment's experience", will aid one in attaining the different consciousness.
+He says that being "conscious of being conscious of a moment's experience", will aid one in attaining the different consciousness.
 One's journey will no longer face the challenge of one's own reactivity to negative events.
 Moffitt states that being mindful will lead to being liberated from unnecessary mindsets, including dislikes, fears, and desires.

-Ultimately, by no longer being controlled by these negative illusions, we will no longer be trapped in the cycle of wishing for good things and wishing for bad things to not happen.

-Buddhism looks to the Buddha as a paradigm for this liberation.
-The Buddha did not attain freedom from suffering through rituals or his beliefs, but by practicing mindfulness and gaining awareness of his consciousness.

 The Greek SGI community compares the emergence of Buddhahood in a person to a sunrise; the darkness fades away.
-This thus enables us to live our greatest dreams.